SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Abstract

 \section{Abstract}

-Analyzing vector fields on the sphere, such as wind speed and direction on Earth, is a difficult task.
+Analyzing scalar and vector fields on the sphere, such as temperature or wind speed and direction on Earth, is a difficult task.
 Models should respect both the rotational symmetries of the sphere and the inherent symmetries of the vector fields.
-In this paper, we introduce a deep learning architecture that respects both symmetry types using novel techniques based on group convolutions in the 3-dimensional rotation group.
-This architecture is suitable for scalar and vector fields on the sphere as they can be described as equivariant signals on the 3-dimensional rotation group.
-Experiments show that our architecture achieves lower prediction and reconstruction error when tested on rotated data compared to both standard CNNs and spherical CNNs.
+A class of equivariant models has emerged, which process these spherical signals by applying group convolutions in Fourier space with respect to the three-dimensional rotation group.
+However, the proposed models are constrained in the choice of convolution kernels and nonlinearities in order to preserve the desired signal properties.
+In this paper, we introduce a deep learning architecture without these limitations, thus with a richer class of convolution kernels and activation functions.
+This architecture is suitable for signals consisting of both scalar and vector fields on the sphere, as they can be described as equivariant signals on the three-dimensional rotation group.
+Experiments show that this architecture generally outperforms standard CNNs and often matches or exceeds the performance of spherical CNNs trained under comparable conditions.
+However, the advantage over sCNNs is not uniform across all tasks and we observe that incorporating the interaction between different spins in the hidden layers narrows this gap.